kang-tian/kang-tian.github.io/projects/Full-Stack-Interactive-Web-Application-for-Finance-Visualization/index.md

 **Purpose:**
 - Help users gain clear insights into their financial habits.
 - Encourage budgeting, investment tracking, and long-term financial planning.
-- Facilitate the Visualization of the income and spending
+- Facilitate the Visualization of the income and spending.

 **Technical Implementation (Proposed):**
 - **Frontend:** HTML, CSS, JavaScript